 You may be wondering what size of Romex you need for a 15 amp circuit.
 The answer to this question depends on your electrical code.
 In most cases, 14/2 cable is sufficient for wiring 15 amp circuits.
 However, if you need to install 20 amp outlets, you’ll need to use heavier Romex cable.
 You can find more information about the required cable size here.
 However, you must remember that wiring outlets above 15 amps requires a heavier wire than 14/2.

 You can use the same 15 amp receptacle with a 20-amp circuit.
-The wire can safely carry up to 15 amps, but not any more.
+NO. The wire can safely carry up to 15 amps, but not any more.
 The reason for this is the extra 5 amps in the line.
 It is necessary to consider the increased power dissipation in the wire.
 Luckily, there are many options available for buying wire online.
-One such source is Amazon.com, which sells 14 gauge wire in 20-foot spools.
-If you’re not sure what size wire to buy, they carry both black and red.
+One such source is Amazon.com, which sells 12 gauge wire in 20-foot spools.
+If you’re not sure what size wire to buy, they carry both black, white and red.

 What Gauge Wire Can Carry 15 Amps?

 Before you begin wiring your home, you need to know what gauge wire is appropriate for the job.
 There are several basic wire gauges, but you should understand the difference between each type to make sure you’re using the right one.
-A common wire gauge size is 16-gauge wire.
-If you want a smaller wire size, you can use 14-gauge wire.
+A common wire gauge size is 14-gauge wire.
+If you want a larger wire size, you can use 14-gauge wire.
 This type of wire is used for AC outlets, switches, light fixtures, and extension cords.
-It is also referred to as “gauge B” wire.
+It is also referred to as “NMD90” wire.

 Although there are several guidelines to follow for household wiring, the Electrical Safety Foundation (ESF) hosts National Electrical Safety Month, which aims to educate the public about the importance of electrical safety.
 The foundation’s website offers articles on safety and wiring protocols, and is an excellent resource to learn about these codes and the various types of wire.
 There are several factors to consider when choosing wire, and a qualified electrician can help you make the best choice.